 Transparency and emergence, to my way of thinking, are natural correctives to some tendencies of our 3D social life.
-Much of our need for wealth, acquisitiveness, and endless striving is bound up with managing our impression in the eyes of others.
+Much of our acquisitiveness, need for wealth, and endless striving is bound up with managing our impression in the eyes of others.

 Yet what Preedy wants remains forever outside his grasp because he seeks it outside himself.
-The flow of energy that comes from congruence, the innocence that comes from honesty, the relaxed frame of mind that comes from ending seeking and acquiring never occur for Preedy.
+The flow of energy that comes from congruence, the innocence that comes from honesty, the relaxed frame of mind that comes from ending endless seeking and acquiring never occur to Preedy.
 And so he must swim, and preen, and posture.

 Now we’re in an era where all our tendencies to acquire, impress and posture are being shown to be empty.
 All the residue, the flotsam and jetsam of a life lived to impress, is standing before us, waiting to be released.

-I’ve been having a great number of fond remembrances these days of the Sixties – what we strove for, what we accomplished, what we enjoyed.
+I’ve been having a great number of fond remembrances these days of life in the Sixties – what we strove for, what we accomplished, what we enjoyed.
 Somehow that age was a trailer of what is coming down the pike now.
 I expect consciousness raising, communication and listening skills, responsibility, breakthrough and all the matters we studied then and introduced into our lives to be raised again and this time mastered.

 I’m not waiting for the last cabal to fall.
 The time to let the sunshine in is now.
 The time to open ourselves and let love in is here.
 This is indeed the beginning of the New Age and we are the ones who will usher it in.